vacp2p/rfc/content/docs/rfcs/32/README.md

 ### Epoch

-The epoch (or external nullifier) is also obtained by hasing a raw string value using `keccak256`:
+The epoch (or external nullifier) is also obtained by hashing a raw string value using `keccak256`:

 ```
     raw_epoch: string = "1234"